Get free shipping on all orders - Ends Sunday!

 The common causes of a dog losing hair are listed below.

 • Mange: Mange is a dermatological condition caused by mites such as Demodex, Sarcoptes, and Cheyletiella.
-The disease presents as patterns of alopecia, redness, and excoriation on the face, elbows, and body.
+Presented as patterns of alopecia, redness, and excoriation on the face, elbows, and body.
 The mite's burrowing action causes intense pruritus and alopecia on parts of the body.

-• Allergic dermatitis: Allergic dermatitis is when the skin experiences hypersensitivity symptoms such as redness, itching, and hair loss.
+• Allergic dermatitis: Allergic dermatitis is when the skin experiences hypersensitivity signs such as redness, itching, and hair loss.
 Common allergens in dogs are pollen, food proteins, medications, and parasites.

 • Hypothyroidism: The thyroid hormones T3 and T4 are important in completing the phases of hair development.
 A lack of thyroid hormone causes symmetrical thinning of the fur around the trunk and legs, which is noticeable on the right and left sides of the body.